-Deferred acquisition costs comprised 8% of the Company's total assets at March 31, 2011.
+Deferred acquisition costs comprised 8% of the Company's total assets at June 30, 2011.
 Deferred acquisition costs are commissions, premium taxes, and other costs that vary with and are primarily related to the acquisition of new and renewal business and are generally deferred and amortized.
 The deferred amounts are recorded as an asset on the balance sheet and amortized to expense in a systematic manner.
 Traditional life insurance and long-duration health insurance deferred policy acquisition costs are amortized over the estimated premium-paying period of the related policies using assumptions consistent with those used in computing the related liability for policy benefit reserves.
 The deferred acquisition costs for property and casualty insurance and short-duration health insurance are amortized over the effective period of the related insurance policies.
-Deferred policy acquisition costs are expensed when such costs are deemed not to be recoverable from future premiums (for traditional life and long-duration health insurance) and from the related unearned premiums and investment income (for property and casualty and short-duration health insurance are extremely sensitive to the estimates of a subsequent year's projected losses related to the unearned premiums.
+Deferred policy acquisition costs are expensed when such costs are deemed not to be recoverable from future premiums (for traditional life and long-duration health insurance) and from the related unearned premiums and investment income (for property and casualty and short-duration health insurance).
+Assessments of recoverability for property and casualty and short-duration health insurance).
+Assessments of recoverability for property and casualty and short-duration health insurance are extremely sensitive to the estimates of a subsequent year's projected losses related to the unearned premiums.
 Projected loss estimates for a current block of business for which unearned premiums remain to be earned may vary significantly from the indicated losses incurred in any previous calendar year.

-Receivables are amounts due from reinsurers, insureds and agents, and any sales of investment securities not yet settled, and comprised 8% of the Company's total assets at March 31, 2011.
+Receivables are amounts due from reinsurers, insureds and agents, and any sales of investment securities not yet settled, and comprised 8% of the Company's total assets at June 30, 2011.
 Insured and agent balances are evaluated periodically for collectibility.
 Annually, the Company performs an analysis of the creditworthiness of the Company's reinsurers using various data sources.
 Failure of reinsurers to meet their obligations due to insolvencies, disputes or otherwise could result in uncollectible amounts and losses to the Company.
 Allowances for uncollectible amounts are established, as and when a loss has been determined probable, against the related receivable.
 Losses are recognized when determined on a specific account basis and a general provision for loss is made based on the Company's historical experience.